100-76-Great Vocals

 Vocalist: Harve Presnell / and Chorus

-This actor’s magnificent baritone voice captured everyone’s attention in Musicals, Theater, and recordings, especially in the 1960 / 1970s, since the rest of the cast were not singers.
-His amazing full-throated delivery is mesmerizing, and his magnificent vocal presentation shows both charisma and conviction.
-His stellar voice displays power, beautiful tone and amazing control.
-It makes this classic song a wonderful experience and—alas! a landmark song giving homage and respect to nature and her weather…Absolutely Exceptional!
+This actor’s magnificent baritone voice captured everyone’s attention in Theater Musicals and Film recordings, especially in the 1960 - 1970s era.
+Noteworthy too is the rest of the cast in the film, Paint Your Wagon, were not professional singers.
+Harve’s amazing full-throated delivery is mesmerizing, and his magnificent vocal presentation displayed conviction and charisma.
+His stellar voice displays exceptional power, beautiful tone, amazing phrasing and extraordinary control.
+It makes this classic song a wonderful listening experience and—alas! a landmark song giving homage and respect to nature and her unpredictable weather…Absolutely Exceptional!

 Vocalist: Joao & Astrud Gilberto (Stan Gets sax)